Richard J. Stern: Legacy

 Stern was predeceased by both of his parents, (his mother died in 1961), and by his sister, who died in May 2001.
 His survivors included a niece and a nephew.
 The Richard J. Stern Foundation for the Arts has continued his charitable giving in the years since his death.

 At the time of his death, Stern had been a Lyric Opera board member for approximately two-thirds of its 44-year history.
-On Stern’s death, Evan Luskin, then the general director of the Lyric Opera, was quoted as saying, “In so many ways, he’s been Mr. Lyric Opera.”
-The production of Don Pasquale in the spring of 2002 was dedicated to him, as was the entire 2002-2003 season.
-Nearly a decade after Stern’s death, the Richard J. Stern Opera Center, the headquarters of the Lyric Opera, opened in the Crossroads District.
+On Stern's death, Evan Luskin, then the general director of the Lyric Opera, was quoted as saying, “In so many ways, he’s been Mr. Lyric Opera.”
+The production of Don Pasquale in the spring of 2002 was dedicated to him, as was the entire 2002–2003 season.
+Nearly a decade after Stern's death, the Richard J. Stern Opera Center, the headquarters of the Lyric Opera, opened in the Crossroads District.
 In 2021, the center includes the Beth Ingram Administration Building and the Ginger and Michael Frost Production Arts Building.

 The Richard J. Stern Ceramics Building at the Kansas City Art Institute received an award from the American Institute of Architects in 2002.
 The building was designed by Gould Evans Goodman Associates and erected by McCown Gordon Construction.

 The University of Missouri – Kansas City has a Richard J. Stern Foundation for the Arts Scholarship for Theatre, which is awarded to graduate students who are majoring in costume design.

 Faculty members at Phillips Academy Andover are eligible to receive the Richard J. Stern Instructorship.

 In recent years, the Richard J. Stern Foundation for the Arts has been a catalyst for the projects of a variety of organizations, in addition to the ones with which he was associated.
 These include (but are not limited to) ArtsKC Regional Arts Council, Charlotte Street Foundation, The Folly Theater, the Kansas City Ballet, Kansas City PBS, the Kansas City Repertory Theatre, the Mid-America Arts Alliance, The Nelson-Atkins Museum of Art, Spinning Tree Theatre, the Spire Chamber Ensemble, and the Unicorn Theatre.
-The foundation’s current assets are reported to be in excess of $64 million dollars.
+The foundation's current assets are reported to be in excess of $64 million.